Important

 Potential risk

-Proceed to the log in screen, and the browser will notify you that the connection is not secure:
+2. Proceed to the log in screen.
+The browser notifies you that the connection is not secure.
+For example:

 Connection not secure

-Podman uses two paths to locate the CA file, namely, /etc/containers/certs.d/ and /etc/docker/certs.d/.
+Podman uses two paths to locate the Certificate Authority (CA) file: /etc/containers/certs.d/ and /etc/docker/certs.d/.
+Use the following procedure to configure Podman to trust the CA.

-• Copy the root CA file to one of these locations, with the exact path determined by the server hostname, and naming the file ca.crt:
+1. Copy the root CA file to one of /etc/containers/certs.d/ or /etc/docker/certs.d/.
+Use the exact path determined by the server hostname, and name the file ca.crt:

 $ sudo cp rootCA.pem /etc/containers/certs.d/quay-server.example.com/ca.crt

-You should no longer need to use the --tls-verify=false option when logging in to the registry:
+2. Verify that you no longer need to use the --tls-verify=false option when logging in to your Project Quay registry:

 $ sudo podman login quay-server.example.com